On this page

 What can I do while waiting for OAP Core Clinical

-The wait is years, but you can use Foundational Family Services, CMEY (ages 12 to 48 months), Entry to School (ages 3 to 6), and SSAH right now at no cost.
-Do not wait.
+Many families wait a long time for Core Clinical Services, but you can sign up for Foundational Family Services and apply for SSAH today.
+CMEY (ages 12 to 48 months) and Entry to School (ages 3 to 6) are accessed by AccessOAP invitation; if your child is in range and you have not been invited, call AccessOAP.
 Note: you cannot receive CMEY and Core Clinical at the same time.

 Foundational Family Services